How do you make the perfect mashed potatoes?

 - Strain the potatoes from the broth and put the cooked potatoes into a large mixing bowl.

 - Add in the butter, cream cheese, buttermilk, and salt.
-Use a hand mixer to whip the potatoes and other ingredients until light, fluffy, and creamy (3-5 minutes).
+Use a hand mixer to whip the potatoes and other ingredients until light, fluffy, and creamy (3-5 minutes), or use a potato masher or a potato ricer.
+Serve hot.

 Get New Recipes Sent To Your Inbox 😃